Introduction

 Step 1: Enter the Gallery

 From the main menu, press G to enter the gallery.
-You'll see eight artworks listed—a curated selection spanning styles and eras.
+You'll see eight bundled demo entries listed—a small selection spanning styles and effects.

 Step 2: Start with Static Art